Balehonnur: Balehonnur Bridge

 Balehonnur Bridge (a masonry bridge), constructed across the river Bhadra by the Madras Government, was the first project undertaken by MCC in 1946.

 Transport

 Road

-Balehonnur is well-connected by road.
-There are daily buses to Bangalore.
-The state highway SH-27 cuts across Balehonnur which connects to the National highway 13 at Sringeri.
+Balehonnur is well-connected by road, State Highway 27 passes through Balehonnur, which connects it to the National Highway 169 at Sringeri due northwest and National Highway 173 due southeast.

 Rail

-The closest railway stations are in Chikmagalur (50 km), Shivamogga (87 km), Bhadravati (83 km), and Kadur (90 km).
+The closest railway stations are in Chikmagalur (53 km), Shivamogga (87 km) and Kadur (90 km).
+But considering the connectivity constraints of Shivamogga and limited trains from Chikkamagaluru, Kadur is the most appropriate boarding point.

+Air

+The closest Airports are Kuvempu Airport, Shivamogga (78 km) and International Airport is Mangalore Airport (132 km).

 Climate

+Rainfall

+As per KSNDMC, in 2022, Balehonnur hobli received an annual rainfall of 2592 mm.

+Rainfall recorded in Balehonnur in recent years given in the below table.